Skip to main content

 2. Concatenation without new lines - Messages are concatenated as they are.
 The first byte of the following message is directly after the last byte of the previous message.
 This might be useful for self-delimited data formats, such as Protobuf with length-prefix.

+If concatenation is disabled, no blobs are available in the batches container.
 Whether the concatenation is enabled or not, the messages are always stored in the messages container as individual blobs.

 For concatenation, the following guarantees are provided: